-- IP protection within the EU and how easy it is to enforce your rights may change after Brexit.
+- Brexit means changes to IP protection within the EU and how easy it is to enforce your rights.
 You should take advice and check government guidance on intellectual property and Brexit.

 Decide whether to register any intellectual property for additional protection

 - Most countries have local systems allowing you to register patents, trademarks and designs.

 - If you are exporting to several countries, you may be able to protect intellectual property on an international basis.
 For example, patents can be registered Europe-wide.